royooabhi/Weather-Dashboard/README.md

 ![Weather Dashboard](https://github.com/royooabhi/Weather-Dashboard/blob/333aa33d9104a893b4c0e1a45d1a82bf8c2b7fe8/weather%20dashboard.jpg)

-## 📜 License
+## 📜 License !!

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and share this code — just give proper credit 💖
+See the [LICENSE](LICENSE) file for full license text.

-## 👨‍💻 Author
+## ✨ Overview

-Developed by Abhijeet
+A modern weather dashboard built to demonstrate API integration, responsive design, and interactive frontend development.

+If you found this project valuable, consider giving it a ⭐.

+Pull requests are always welcome 🙌